DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcvisualmanager-class.md

 ### <a name="remarks"></a>Comentários

-Substitua esse método em sua classe derivada para personalizar a cor do texto de uma barra de legenda.
-No seu método substituído, retorne a cor desejada.
+Anular este método em sua classe derivada para personalizar a cor do texto para uma barra de legendas.
+No seu método substituído, devolva a cor desejada.

-##  <a name="getcaptionbuttonextraborder"></a>CMFCVisualManager::GetCaptionButtonExtraBorder
+## <a name="cmfcvisualmanagergetcaptionbuttonextraborder"></a><a name="getcaptionbuttonextraborder"></a>CMFCVisualManager::GetcaptionButtonExtraBorder

 ```
 virtual CSize GetCaptionButtonExtraBorder() const;